-- Schedule meetings with legislators and their legislative assistants as early as possible. - Use the School District x Legislative District 2022 spreadsheet to find the names and contact information for your legislators and their legislative assistants.
-Keep in mind, many school districts are represented by legislators from more than one legislative district, and they all need to hear your concerns and stories. - Draft your email meeting request using the tips and sample email in the How To Make Appointments with Legislators document.
-Customize the sample email as needed throughout the year. - Determine who will set up the meeting and provide the meeting link (you or the legislator). - Determine which remote meeting platform will be used (Zoom, Teams, other).
+- Schedule meetings with legislators and their legislative assistants as early as possible. - Use the School District x Legislative District 2024 spreadsheet to find the names and contact information for your legislators and their legislative assistants.
+Keep in mind, many school districts are represented by legislators from more than one legislative district, and they all need to hear your concerns and stories. - Draft your email meeting request using the tips and sample email in the How To Make Appointments With Legislators document.
+Customize the sample email as needed throughout the year. - Ask whether the meeting can be in person on Focus Day (January 15th) or if it should be conducted virtually.
+If in person, ask if the legislator has a limit to the number of visitors and if masks will be required or optional.
+If the meeting is virtual, determine who will set up the meeting and provide the meeting link (you or the legislator) and determine which remote meeting platform will be used (Zoom, Teams, other).